EnigmaCurry/curlbomb/README.md

 including the CA certificate, if any.

 `--survey` Only print the curl (or wget) command.
 Don't redirect to a shell command.
-Useful for testing out script retrieval without running them.
+Useful for testing script retrieval without running them.

 `--unwrapped` output the full curlbomb command, including all the